 - Be certain the playing area is free of debris.

-The Top 3 Baseball Stretches
+The 3 Best Baseball Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for baseball; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.

 Lying Knee Roll-over Stretch: While lying on your back, bend your knees and let them fall to one side.
 Keep your arms out to the side and let your back and hips rotate with your knees.

-Elbow-out Rotator Stretch: Stand with your hand behind the middle of your back and your elbow pointing out.
+Elbow-out Shoulder and Rotator Stretch: Stand with your hand behind the middle of your back and your elbow pointing out.
 Reach over with your other hand and gently pull your elbow forward.

-Rotating Wrist Stretch: Place one arm straight out in front and parallel to the ground.
+Rotating Wrist and Forearm Stretch: Place one arm straight out in front and parallel to the ground.
 Rotate your wrist down and outwards and then use your other hand to further rotate your hand upwards.

-About the Author: Brad is often referred to as the Stretch Coach and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.